Triangle Park

 A Piece of Football History

-Nestled at the meeting point of the Great Miami and Stillwater Rivers, Triangle Park isn't just another green space in Dayton - it's where American football history was made.
+At the meeting point of the Great Miami and Stillwater Rivers, Triangle Park isn't just another green space in Dayton - it's where American football history was made.
 This unassuming park was the stage for the very first NFL game back on October 3, 1920, when the hometown Dayton Triangles faced off against the Columbus Panhandles.
+Triangle Park remained the Triangles' home field for their entire run in the NFL, from 1920 through 1929.

 The park started its life in 1916 as a simple baseball field for Dayton Engineering Laboratories (Delco) employees.
 Over time, it evolved into the home turf of the Dayton Triangles professional football team, with a modest stadium that could hold 5,000 fans.
 While there's a commemorative plaque marking this pivotal moment in sports history, you might find yourself wishing there were more extensive historical markers for such a significant site.